stoyicker/lolin1-data-provider/README.md

 # lolin1-data-provider

-REST API bridge to the League Of Legends API to avoid rate limiting.
+REST API bridge to the League of Legends API to avoid rate limiting.